International Affairs Committee

 In terms of access, Japan has one of the most successful universal health insurance systems in the world.
 By sharing this know-how with governments and related organizations in Asian countries as an advanced case study, and by introducing examples of initiatives in other countries, we are helping to build a system that allows innovative drugs to reach Asian patients, even with limited healthcare finances.

 The current issues of tariffs and MFN (Most Favored Nation Prices) in the U.S. are of great significance to the Japanese pharmaceutical industry.
-The International Committee has established a special team in collaboration with the Industrial Policy Committee to study how to respond.
+The International Affairs Committee has set up a special team in conjunction with the Pharmaceutical Industrial Policy Committee to study how to respond.

 MFN is also an uncertain situation, but it could have a significant impact.
-We are working closely with the Pharmaceutical Research and Manufacturers of America (PhRMA) and others to accurately understand local trends and industry intentions in order to find the most effective way forward.
+We are working closely with the Pharmaceutical Research and Manufacturers of America (PhRMA) and other organizations to accurately understand local trends and industry intentions in order to find the most effective way forward.

 We are also working on Global Health issues.

-In the area of infectious disease control, we are actively working to create a sustainable business environment through information dissemination and advocacy activities at domestic and international infectious disease-related events.
+In the area of infectious disease countermeasures, we are actively working to create a sustainable business environment through information dissemination and advocacy activities at domestic and international infectious disease-related events.

 We also provide support for countries with inadequate healthcare environments.
 This year, with the cooperation of the National Cancer Center, we again provided training to Vietnam's largest public hospital to create a manual for the dispensing of anticancer drugs and to develop a dispensing room.
 Through appropriate in-hospital logistics and exposure control measures, we are contributing to the improvement of the medical environment of the entire region as well as ensuring the safety of patients and medical personnel.